emilywritescode/my-albums-app/.github/ISSUE_TEMPLATE/new-year-setup.md

 - [ ] top_num
 - [ ] num_albums

 *FIRST, do the server upgrade steps below...
-THEN navigate to stats page for the desired year, and grab results from console*:
+THEN navigate to stats page for the desired year, and grab results from console.
+The check for the total time listened is first, so that value needs to be in the DB before the server returns the cover images.*:
+- [ ] total_time_ms
 - [ ] first_listened_image (if needed, list separated by commas)
 - [ ] last_listened_image (if needed, list separated by commas)
-- [ ] total_time_ms

 **UI side**
-- [ ] albums.component: add table name to valid_stats_years
+- [ ] albums.component.ts: add table name to valid_stats_years
-- [ ] insert-record.component: increase max release year
+- [ ] insert-record.component.html: increase max release year

 **Server side**
 - [ ] config: